hhiiddee1/project/REPORT.md

 The map was a element i made in a earlier assignment.
 But the map was made with a earlier version of D3.
 There was a lot of difference in the two version.
 This resulted that i needed to rediscover how to make the datamap. when i got the hang of it and saw the new way of inplementation, made it easier.

 The Piechart I never made before.
 It to explore the way of implementation of it. after that it was not very difficult.
+At first I wanted to make a Piechart without hole.
+But I changed it and is now more of a donut chart.

 The linechart I also made earlier.
 The difference was that this is a multiple linechart instead of a single linechart.
 But this was also not very difficult to implement.

 The most difficult i had was with sending, selecting and loading of the the right data.
 I had many difficulties with loading the data into the linechart and the piechart.
 This was because i wanted to load them in with dictionaries.
 When i couldn't get it done, I switched to lists.
 I was also struggeling with the slider to hold the data of the right country.
 I solved it with making a global variable of the last selected country.

 ## Decisions
+I made a couple of important decisions during the project.

+The first important decision in the project is to let go of the click on function in the linechart.
+This function would allow the user to select a year for the piechart by clicking on a year in the linechart.
+I replaced this function with a slider under the linechart.
+The reason for this change was because i found it more logical and easier to use.

+The second decision I made was to let go of the update function.
+The update would make the transition of the piechart and linechart smoother.
+The update function took very long to implement and I didn´t get a perfect transition.
+This meant the transition was buggy and not very smooth.
+I now replace the data with a remove of the old charts and making new charts.
+The transition of the is not as smooth as a update function could have been, but it´s better than my old update function.
+Most of the data doesn´t differentiate very much.
+Because of this the transition isn´t very disturbing.

+Another change I made was make the Piechart, a donut chart.
+I did this because it gave me a lot more space for the legend.
+The data is still in the piechart is still very seperatable and